 Tom Stover is a long-time resident of Euless, Texas.
 At the time of this interview he was a member of the Euless Historical Preservation Committee.

-Ofa Faiva-Siale is of Tongan descend and works for the City of Euless.
+Ofa Faiva-Siale is of Tongan descent and works for the City of Euless.
 At the time of this interview, she was one of the liaisons to the Euless Historical Preservation Committee.

 Notes to the Reader:

 It may be helpful to note that to Tongans, the word "family" could and most often mean what westerner's consider the extended family.
 An individual's "family" may include grandparents, great-grandparents, uncles, aunts and cousins on both mother and father's side of the family.

 *Words enclosed in (parenthesis and in italics) are added for clarification.

 **Underlined and italicized words are translated either from Tongan to English or English to Tongan.

 Tom Stover: We thought that the Tongans were such an intricate part of the history of Euless that we wanted to do some interviews to find out.
 Ofa, where will these interviews go?

 Ofa Faiva-Siale: These are going to go on the City of Euless' website.
 This will be kept as a permanent part of the City's and the Historical Committee's records.

 Ofa Faiva-Siale: ‘Oku mo mahino'i pe ‘e fokotu'u eni he website ‘ae City pea ‘e lava ki ha fa'ahinga taha pe ‘i mamani ke sio ki ai?
 ‘Oku sai pe ia kia kimoua?

 You do understand that your interview will be posted on the City's website and that it will be available for anyone in the world to read?
 Is this okay with both of you?